MDVAurelien/openSUSE-post-install/README.md

 openSUSE Post Install Script is a simple bash script (highly configurable and based on Libzypp) for automating the reconfiguration of a fresh openSUSE –installing favourite applications, some servers, virtualization tools etc..

-It is compatible with openSUSE 12.3 and 13.1, as well as both 32 and 64 bit architectures
+It is compatible with openSUSE 12.3, 13.1 & 13.2, as well as both 32 and 64 bit architectures

 Feel free to copy, improve and distribute.